mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 Fix all leaks and rerun
 -----------------------

- * If we take our old program and add a delete right under it, our problem should be fixed!
+ * If we take our old program and add a delete right under the new statement, our problem should be fixed!

 ```